protegeproject/webprotege/contributing.md

 ## Code Contributions

 WebProtégé is written using Java and the Google Web Toolkit (GWT).
 You can contribute by forking the GitHub repository and submitting a pull request.

 Once you have submitted a pull request we will review your code and test it.
 We may require you to make some changes to your code or the documentaiton of your code.
-In general, you should include automated tests with your pull request.
+You should include automated tests with your code.

 ### What can I work on?

 Our [issue tracker](https://github.com/protegeproject/webprotege/issues) has a list of feature requests and bugs that need fixing.
 You can use this as an inspiration for something to work on.
+A number of the issues are tagged as "Good first issue".
+These are some of the easier issues to tackle.
+If you start working on an issue, please leave a comment in the issue discussion thread so that other people know you are working on the issue.
+If you stop working on an issue please leave a comment in the thread so that we know.